 Shoe Goo comes only in clear color and is offered in different sizes of tubes – 0.18 fl oz, one fl oz, and three fl oz.

 E6000 and Shoe Goo Differences

-Now that we have looked into the properties and features of the e6000 and shoe goo, let’s look at their differences, so you can decide which one to go for.
+Now that I have looked into the properties and features of the e6000 and shoe goo, let’s look at their differences, so you can decide which one to go for.